 Oh, hey!
 Remember me? <waves>

-For the past couple of years, I’ve also been running another business selling hand printed wrapping papers and other printed goods; having studied printmaking at college, it was only a matter of time before I ended up returning to my printing roots.
+For the past couple of years, I’ve also been running another business selling hand printed wrapping papers and other printed goods.
+Having studied printmaking at college, I think it was only a matter of time before I ended up returning to my printing roots.
 I like the physical act of making things and printing satisfies the need to create something, followed by the feeling of satisfaction once it’s complete.
 Although The Barefoot Printer is still in its early days, I’m excited about moving forward with it and seeing where it goes.

 If you’re interested in boudoir photography, you can find me over here, and if you like brown paper packages tied up with string, please head over to my Etsy shop.
 You can also follow along with my creative journey on Twitter, Instagram, and Pinterest.